I said the Giants at Redskins, just wanted to say Redskins.

 What happened?

-The American media, the American left immediately went out and tried to find any fast food or any other restaurant or business that would not serve a gay couple on their wedding day.
+The American media, the American left, immediately went out and tried to find any fast food or any other restaurant or business that would not serve a gay couple on their wedding day.

 And they went shopping.

-The media goes nuts, that little sh business is shut down.
+That little business is shut down.

-We're sorry we didn't mean to defend anybody.
+We didn't mean to offend anybody.

 No, we love everybody.